 Jennifer has worked in many customer service lines of work before her passion for meaningful service to others brought her to Bear Creek Funeral Home.
 Jennifer obtained her Funeral Directors Licence through Mount Royal University in August 2015, and her Embalming Licence in 2017.
 Jennifer’s eye for detail and design is always appreciated by families who spend time with her as they select a meaningful monument for their loved one.
 Born and raised in Ontario, Jennifer is married to Brad Wornstaff and now calls Grande Prairie home.
 Her ability to connect to the unique needs of each family is a true gift.

 Jennifer was a founding member of Northern Networks Business Networking International in Grande Prairie and in 2016 was appointed by the Alberta Funeral Services Regulatory Board to serve on the Funeral Education Review Committee.
+Her excellent work on the Committee led to a role as Instructor with Mount Royal University in the Funeral Services Program.

 Hannah was born and raised in Calgary and moved to Grande Prairie in June 2016 to complete her Funeral Directing Practicum at Bear Creek Funeral Home.
 By the time she obtained her licence in 2017, she had fallen in love with the city of Grande Prairie and was pleased to accept a full-time position at the award-winning funeral home.